Hip Flexor Strain

 What is a hip flexor strain?

-A hip flexor strain is an injury characterized by tearing of one or more of the hip flexor muscles and typically causes pain in the front of the hip or groin.
+A hip flexor strain is an injury characterised by tearing of one or more of the hip flexor muscles and typically causes pain in the front of the hip or groin.

-Tears to the hip flexors can range from a small partial tear where there is minimal pain and minimal loss of function, to a complete rupture involving a sudden episode of severe pain and significant disability.
+Tears to the hip flexor muscles can range from a small partial tear where there is minimal pain and minimal loss of function, to a complete rupture involving a sudden episode of severe pain and significant disability.

 Hip flexor strains range from grade 1 to grade 3 and are classified as follows:

 - Grade 1 Tear: a small number of fibres are torn resulting in some pain, but allowing full function.